-The first was Johnny Podres, a lean lefty-hander who relied heavily on his curveball.
+The first was Johnny Podres, a thin left-hander who relied heavily on his curve ball.
 Podres grew up in New York as a fan of the Dodgers, who later drafted him.
 In the 1955 World Series, Podres hurled a complete game 2-0 victory in Game Seven to give Brooklyn their first World Championship.
 Podres won three more titles with the Dodgers, all of them in Los Angeles, in 1959, 1963, and 1965.

 Koufax, Schilling, and Chief

 They called Sandy Koufax “The Left Arm of God.”
 His career started slow: he battled control problems.
-But when he harnessed his ability, Koufax was arguably the greatest pitcher the game has ever seen for about five years, until a serious shoulder problem forced him to retire.
+But when he harnessed his stuff, Koufax was arguably the greatest pitcher the game has ever seen for about five years, until a serious shoulder problem prompted his retirement.
 His performance as a World Championship ace is the best in history, according to this list.

 Column four above shows the combined WAR (Wins Above Replacement) for each season the pitcher was in a championship rotation.
 In his three WS-winning seasons, Koufax accumulated 20.9 WAR, which trails only the Yankee trio of Ruffing, Gomez, and Ford, all of whom were on six championship teams.
 Koufax’s average championship season was 7.0 WAR, the highest figure in history.
 It’s safe to say that without Sandy, the Dodgers would have had a very difficult time winning the pennant, let alone the World Series, in 1959, 1963, and 1965.